python/cpython/Doc/library/ast.rst

 .. data:: PyCF_ONLY_AST

-   Generates and returns an abstract syntax tree instead of returning compiled code object.
+   Generates and returns an abstract syntax tree instead of returning a compiled code object.

 .. data:: PyCF_TYPE_COMMENTS